microspector/microspector/README.md

 ```

 #### ECHO
-Echo takes first parameter which must be a string or can be converted to a string as format and other as parameters it supports go style formatting
+Echo takes first parameter which must be a string or can be converted to a string as format and other as parameters. echo supports go style formatting
 ```bash
 set name "microspector"
 set since 2019